Clemapfel/image_processing/README.md

-# Interative Digital Image Processing with SFML
+# Interative Digital Image Processing Library

 A portable, lightweight C++ Library implementing most common features of digital image processing as described in "Digital Image Processing" (R.C.Gonzales, R.E.Woods, 2017).
 Intended for educational purposes or personal use only.